 \subsubsection{Relaxed $N$-Pairs Loss}

 The $N$-pairs loss compares each anchor to one positive and $N-1$ negatives by imposing constraints on the mini-batch construction.
-Another approach is to trade-off the number of distinct negatives to include multiple positive examples by relaxing the original $N$-pairs loss definition.
+Instead, we propose to trade-off the number of distinct negatives to include multiple positive examples by relaxing the original $N$-pairs loss definition.
 Specifically, by loosening the constraints on the mini-batch sampling procedure.
-An example is shown in Fig.~\ref{fig:rnp}, where two pairs share the same content, i.e. $I_i=I_j$, thereby motivating us to pull the two associated viewing contexts simultaneously to pushing the remaining negative contexts.
-The simplest way to achieve this is by relaxing the $N$-pairs mini-batch sampling to a random selection among all available pairs in $\mathcal{V}$.\footnote{Other more advanced sampling strategies are also possible and could potentially improve the performance, e.g. by sampling from difficult content items or by focusing specifically on learning differences between solitary and social viewing, at the cost of increased computational complexity.} As a consequence, some content types can be represented multiple times in a mini-batch, while others may not be included at all.
+An example is shown in Fig.~\ref{fig:rnp}, where two pairs happen to share the same content, i.e. $I_i=I_j$, thereby motivating us to pull the two associated viewing contexts closer, simultaneously to pushing the remaining negative contexts further away.
+The computationally cheapest way to achieve this situation is by relaxing the $N$\nobreakdash-pairs mini-batch sampling to a random selection among all available pairs in $\mathcal{V}$.\footnote{Other more advanced sampling strategies can also be applied, which can potentially improve the performance further, e.g. by sampling from difficult content items or by focusing specifically on learning differences between solitary and social viewing, at the cost of increased computational complexity.} As a consequence, some content types can be represented multiple times in a mini-batch, while others may not be included at all.
 As we will see in the experiments section, performance of the resulting model will vary with the number of recommendations that are allowed to present to viewers.

 We denote the indices where the content matches that of $I_i$ as $X_i=\{j|I_i=I_j\}$ including $i=j$, such that $X_i$ has a minimum size, $|X_i|$, of one and a maximum size of $N$.
 The probability introduced in (\ref{eq:np_prob}) is then expanded to handle multiple positives.
 That is, we define some probability, $P_i'$, that the $i$th anchor selects the $|X_i|$ positive examples over the $N-|X_i|$ negatives: